 A corporate acquisition is a situation when the acquirer purchases all or part of the shares of another company in order to gain control of the management of the target.
 The acquirer is able to take over the target company when it acquires more than 50% of the company’s voting stock.

-The acquisition often involves buying a majority stake in the company’s stocks in order to exert more influence over the decisions of the board of directors.
+The acquisition often involves buying a majority stake in the company’s stock in order to exert more influence over the decisions of the board of directors.
 The acquirer believes that, by gaining control of the target, the company will grow its infrastructure and expand its market dominance.

 When a company is planning to expand its operations, it considers acquiring an existing company more beneficial than expanding on its own.
 Rather than starting afresh in a new territory, the acquired company will provide existing infrastructure, personnel, a brand name, and an existing customer base.

 This means that the acquirer can start building from the existing resources in order to grow its market share in the new territory.
 The acquirer will also benefit from cost reductions since it won’t need to spend a lot of money on market research to determine the suitability of the new market.

 Merchant Acquirer in Electronic Payments